technozhantomz/NEX/.gitlab/issue_templates/bug-template-NEX.md

 NEX release or git commit hash:

-Bitcoin version: <!-- mandaotory for environments with Bitcoin SONs -->
+Bitcoin version: <!-- mandatory for environments with Bitcoin SONs -->

-Hive version :   <!-- mandaotory for environments with Hive SONs -->
+Hive version :   <!-- mandatory for environments with Hive SONs -->

 <!-- git commit hash must be used only if a release version is not available due to special cases>